-Our corporate offices make up 4% of our carbon footprint.
+Our corporate offices make up approximately 3% of our carbon footprint.
 While this is small relative to our stores, we continue to undertake many efforts to reduce our impact and decrease our energy use at these locations.

 Our New York corporate office building has been awarded the prestigious ENERGY STAR certification from the U.S. Environmental Protection Agency (EPA).
 The EPA’s ENERGY STAR program designates commercial buildings and industrial plants that rate in the top 25% of facilities in the U.S. for energy efficiency.
 We have also installed energy efficient LED light bulbs in many areas of our office.